BioforestChain/developer.bfmeta.com/en/Tutorial/PC_full_node_tutorial/Windows/install.md

 ### Configure the chain that the node runs on

-BCF runs the BFChain chain by default, and it also supports switching between different chains.
+BCF runs the BFMeta chain by default, and it also supports switching between different chains.
 Users can freely switch the chain of current BCF node operation according to actual needs.
 This step is suitable for users who want to run the genesis block applied for by themselves or the genesis block obtained from outside.

 Follow the steps below to switch between different chains: